tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 b) Technique 2:  Process hollowing (process replacement) T1055.012
 ---

-I turned off the security system of the Wazuh client (Windows 10) according to the Technique 1
+I turned off the security system of the Wazuh client (Windows 10) according to Technique 1

 I went to the same website